RedouaneAjgagal/expense-tracker/README.md

 # expenses-tracker

-Expenses Tracker App is a tracker project
+Expenses Tracker App is a tracker expenses project

 ## Table of contents